 Compare Kia EV3 pricing and specifications via RACV Car Match

-Kia EV4 Review – Mid-size electric sedan
+Kia EV4 overview: Budget-friendly electric sedan

-Size-wise, the Kia EV4 sits between the EV3 and EV5 and is uniquely positioned as the brand’s true EV sedan option.
+The Kia EV4 sits between the EV3 and EV5 and is uniquely positioned as the brand’s true EV sedan option.
 While a hatchback version exists but is not yet available in Australia, the EV4 sedan here focuses on buyers who prioritise efficiency, range and highway comfort.

 How the Kia EV4 sedan drives